How To Use And Configure WordPress Widgets

 Important

-Some widgets offer little to no customizable options
+Some widgets give you little to no customization

 (Some widgets provide users with little to no customizable options)

-Depending on the WP theme you have installed on your site, you can also preview any changes live without actually making changes to your site.
-This way, you can be sure that you like your customizations before making any permanent changes to your website.
+Depending on the WP theme you have installed on your site, you can also preview any changes live without making actual changes to your site.
+This way, you can be sure that you like the customized edits before making any permanent changes to your site.

-Widget management is a great feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how the widget content will appear before publishing any changes you’ve made (and avoid making mistakes), or manage your widgets on the fly using the Widget editor screen.
+Widget management is a valuable feature of WordPress.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how the widget content will appear before publishing changes (and avoid making errors), or manage widgets on the fly using the Widget editor area.

 Customize your site quickly

-This brings you to the Customizer screen in the backend.
+This brings you to the Customizer feature in the backend.

-You can do a number of things to the widgets in preview mode (like adding, deleting and reorganizing your widgets), and see all changes in real time.
-If you are happy with what you have done, click the “Save and Publish” button and the changes will instantly become visible to your site visitors.
+You can do a number of things in preview mode (like adding, deleting and reorganizing your widgets), and see all changes in real time.
+If you are happy with the results, click the “Save and Publish” button and your changes will instantly become visible on the site’s frontend.

 Widget management - work in preview mode